 Step 6.
 Once you click any of the options Copy Password, Edit, or Delete, Edge will prompt you to provide Windows Password to execute the task.

 Step 7.
 Enter the current login password and click the OK button to copy, edit or delete the password stored in the Edge browser.

 Step 8.
 If the Edge browser has stored multiple account login credentials and wants to export in a file, it is also possible to use built-in options.

 Click on the three dots (…) next to the Saved passwords section and then click the Export passwords option.

 Step 9.
 In the Export passwords dialog that appears, click the Export passwords button.

 Step 10.
 It will prompt for Windows credentials.
 Type the password and click OK to continue.

 Step 12.
-Open the Microsoft Excel Comma Separated Values File with MS Excel program to view all the password which are saved in Edge browser.
+Open the Microsoft Excel Comma Separated Values File with the MS Excel program to view all the passwords which are saved in the Edge browser.

 Once you complete the above steps, you should learn to view, edit, delete, or manage saved passwords on the Edge browser.